 Excision repair is named because it is a type of DNA repair mechanism in which the unwanted bases are directly excised by the combination of enzymes and replaced by the new DNA.
 The excision repair can be employed for different lengths like a very short, short and long patch of DNA.

 It involves two methods: BER (base excision repair) and NER (nucleotide excision repair).
 A very short patch DNA refers to a single unwanted base in the DNA, and a base excision repair system repairs it.
 A short and long patch DNA refers to more than one unwanted bases in the DNA, and it is repaired via a nucleotide excision repair system.

 Definition of Excision Repair

-This repair system does not cause distortion in the configuration of the DNA helix.
-BER mainly repairs the mutated DNA, caused by the endogenous mutagens.
+This repair system does not distort the configuration of the DNA helix.
+BER mainly repairs the mutated DNA caused by the endogenous mutagens.
 Base excision repair can correct the chemical changes in the DNA.

 Hydrolysis and oxidation are the two leading causes of DNA damage.
-Hydrolysis cause depurination or depyrimidination in the DNA, which then forms an AP-site.
+Hydrolysis cause depurination or depyrimidination in the DNA, which ultimately forms an AP-site.
 The AP-site will indicate the damaged part of the DNA.

 BER can also cause deamination of cytosine into uracil, which leads to the transition mutation in the DNA.
-Oxidation changes the guanine base to 8-Oxo-G, which pairs with A instead of C and results into the formation of two daughter duplexes (8-Oxo-G: A and T: A).
+Oxidation changes the guanine base to 8-Oxo-G (pairs with A instead of C) and results in the formation of two daughter duplexes (8-Oxo-G: A and T: A).